gregoiregavin/argentine-ornithology/readme.md

 ### 2.1 Data structure

-Birds belongs to a Family, and Families belongs to an Order.
+Birds belongs to a Family, and sdfadfFamilies belongs to an Order.

 Each Bird has a scientific name (in latin), a common name, the name of the scientist(s) who discovered it and an habitat.